Boehner survives conservative challenge, re-elected U.S. House speaker

 "We didn’t get 72 hours to read it, it was 1,600 pages and spent $1.1 trillion," Jones said.

-Obama, in a statement wishing Republicans well, said there will be "pitched battles" with Congress but that there are also "enormous areas of potential agreement."
+Obama, in a statement wishing Republicans well, said there would be "pitched battles" with Congress but that there were also "enormous areas of potential agreement."

 Last year's Congress, which was badly gridlocked, has been dubbed one of the least productive in history.